monikakaron/monikakaron.github.io/_posts/2022-10-26-keeping up the good spirit.md

 What I do recall from last excursions in programming is:
 **COUNT the BLANKS, be sur of the AMOUNT if PARAGRAPHS!!!**
 If you don´t, you will not end up with a viable solution and you will try to figure out why!!!
+Se learning how to count and a be a real friend with all the details, that´s the trick!

+_**THE DEVIL IS IN THE DETAILS**_